rust-lang/libc/README.md

 [rfc]: https://github.com/rust-lang/rfcs/blob/HEAD/text/1291-promote-libc.md

-## v0.3 Roadmap
+## v1.0 Roadmap

-The main branch is now for v0.3 which has some breaking changes.

-For v0.2, please submit PRs to the `libc-0.2` branch instead.
+Currently, `libc` has two active branches: `main` for the upcoming v1.0 release, and `libc-0.2` for the currently published version.
+By default all pull requests should target `main`; once reviewed, they can be cherry picked to the `libc-0.2` branch if needed.

-We will stop making new v0.2 releases once we release v0.3 on crates.io.
+We will stop making new v0.2 releases once v1.0 is released.

-See the [tracking issue](https://github.com/rust-lang/libc/issues/3248) for details.
+See the section in [CONTRIBUTING.md](CONTRIBUTING.md#v10-roadmap) for more details.

 ## Usage